Information for Mentees

 At the end of the cooperation, the tandems hold a final meeting; Mentees also create a short report on their mentoring year.

-In order to be able to match tandems as precisely as possible, we need to know your personal situation and what you expect from a mentor.
-In the application form, tell us why you would like to join CheMento and what support you hope to receive from CheMento and a mentor.
+To match tandems as closely as possible, we need to know your personal situation and what you expect from a mentor.
+Please tell us in your application why you want to join CheMento and what kind of support you hope to receive from CheMento and a mentor.

 There is no legal right to participate in the mentoring program.